 - Premature Death

-Recognition of indoor air pollution as a public health issue first began in the 1970s.
+Recognition of indoor air pollution as a public health issue began in the 1970s.
 During this time, scientists released epidemiological studies that showed how exposure to indoor air pollutants resulted in adverse health effects.
-Indoor air quality impacts not only every space, but threatens every single person.
-The bottom line is: if you breathe air in indoor spaces, then indoor air quality impacts your health.
+Indoor air quality impacts every space and threatens every single person.
+The bottom line is: If you breathe air in indoor spaces, then indoor air quality impacts your health.

 Poor indoor air quality has been a public health concern for years.
 While the pandemic has highlighted air quality concerns and sparked the current focus on indoor health, IAQ’s relevance existed before COVID-19 and will continue into the future.

-- Create advanced air quality monitoring program and localize air quality monitoring, data analysis and collection
+- Create an advanced air quality monitoring program and localize air quality monitoring, data analysis and collection

 - Support EPA’s Clean Power Plan